ShellShockQ/docs-site/docs/user-guide/install-zos.md

-# Installation roadmap
+# z/OS Installation Roadmap

 To install Zowe&trade; on z/OS, there are two parts.
-The first part is the Zowe runtime that consists of three components: Zowe Application Framework, z/OS Explorer Services, and Zowe API Mediation Layer.
+The first part is the Zowe runtime that consists of four components: Zowe Application Framework, z/OS Explorer Services, Zowe API Mediation Layer, and ZSS.
 The second part is the Zowe Cross Memory Server.
 This is an authorized server application that provides privileged services to Zowe in a secure manner.

+If you want to use Docker, instead follow this related page: [Installing Zowe Server Components using Docker](install-docker.md)

 For more information on the Zowe components and how they are used to launch an instance of Zowe, see [Planning the installation](./installandconfig.md#planning-the-installation-of-zowe-z-os-components).